Monida/Posture-detection/README.md

 Since there were only a few pictures available, the ImageDataGenerator class from Keras was used to augment the pictures used for training the model.

-The data is only availabe upon request and on a base-to-base case, since it belongs to the Hospital where the experiments took place.
+The data is only availabe upon request and on a base-to-base case, since some of the pictures belong to the facility where the experiments took place.